Team-BHP > Electric Cars

 I am not a fan of EVs.
 Nor do I think they will make huge inroads in the next 10 years.
 The range and the charging problem (duration and set up) are huge let downs.
 I think the people who are switching back to fossil fuels are the ones who did not do their homework well.
 All said and done, let's agree to the fact that EVs work fine for city commute and occasional outstation trips or some airport runs but they are not tourers.
 They will not be the first option for that long outstation trip as the planning gets too tedious.
 You need to charge, look for charging ports en route, plan your breaks (long ones) and in the midst lose out on enjoying the trip because you can't take detours or be hard on the throttle.
 I saw a vlog on YouTube where two brothers took their Nexon out from Pune to Goa, they had to switch off their AC during the last 80 kms just because they doubted the range of the car.
 Also, they had to wait in line to charge their car at one break point.
 They had planned a good 45 mins lunch break but the plan was ruined because there was another car that was getting charged.
 Now, if I were travelling with my family and I had to do that in this heat, I would rather travel by bus or train than in an EV.

-Raghu M is offline (4) Thanks
+Raghu M is online now (4) Thanks

 Reply